-- Clothing and appearance should be clean and tidy and appropriate for a working environment. - Avoid clothes likely to give offence (e.g., unpleasant slogans, drug-related logos). - Subject specific clothing may be required that will need to comply with subject risk assessments (e.g., sports clothing, lab coats)
+- Clothing and appearance should be clean, tidy and appropriately modest for a working environment. - Avoid clothes likely to give offence (e.g. unpleasant slogans, drug-related logos). - Subject specific clothing may be required that will need to comply with subject risk assessments (e.g., sports clothing, lab coats)